 For the fully vaccinated, life in NSW is – thankfully – returning to some sort of new normality.
-But for those who are hesitant or opposed to vaccination and haven’t yet had a double dose, many restrictions will still apply.
+But for those who are hesitant or opposed to vaccination and haven’t yet had a double dose, a small number of restrictions may still apply.

-As restrictions ease for fully vaccinated NSW residents, doctors are increasingly facing pressure from these patients to issue certificates exempting them from COVID-19 vaccination.
+Doctors may face pressure from some patients to issue certificates exempting them from COVID-19 vaccination.

-As a doctor, when faced with this situation it is important to remember the criteria for vaccination exemption are limited to a very specific set of medical contraindications.
+As a doctor in this situation, it is important to remember the criteria for vaccination exemption are limited to a very specific set of medical contraindications.

-Having a good understanding of these criteria – and being prepared for some difficult patient consults – is the key to successfully managing this challenge.
+Having a good understanding of the criteria for COVID-19 vaccination exemption – and being prepared for some difficult patient consults – is the key to successfully managing this challenge.

 Vaccinations may be temporarily deferred for individuals with some acute major medical conditions for a maximum of 6 months.